top of page

 Looking for a fun and energetic feelings game for tweens, teens, or college students?
 Give Feel, Act, & Draw a try.
 It combines discussion prompts, Pictionary-type clues, and charades into one active feelings game.

-Players round the game board, seeing how many prompts they can compete as a team or group.
+Players round the game board, seeing how many prompts they can compete and continue playing as a team or group.
 The game can be played one-on-one in therapy, in a small group, or in a large group or classroom.
 It also has cooperative or competitive options.

 Players act or draw out feelings words or scenarios, such as: